 - MicroStrategy: Mostly on-premise enterprise deployments with IT-led implementation; cloud story is improving but not a comparable buy for the majority of readers in 2026

-- Looker Studio (Google): Free and useful for marketing dashboards but not a serious governed BI platform; no semantic layer
+- Looker Studio (Google): Free and useful for marketing dashboards but not a serious governed BI platform; no semantic layer, no enterprise access controls, limited data modeling

-- Amazon QuickSight: Good value inside AWS but the UX and visualization flexibility trail Tableau and Power BI; the correct pick for AWS-native shops
+- Amazon QuickSight: Good value inside AWS but the UX and visualization flexibility trail Tableau and Power BI; the correct pick for AWS-native shops, not a general-purpose recommendation

 - Mode Analytics: Acquired by ThoughtSpot in 2023 and being folded into the ThoughtSpot platform; buying Mode as a standalone product today carries roadmap uncertainty

-- Holistics: Strong semantic layer and dbt integration for Southeast Asia-based teams
+- Holistics: Strong semantic layer and dbt integration for Southeast Asia-based teams, limited US enterprise footprint and smaller review corpus than tools we tested

 Honorable mentions